rust-lang/book/second-edition/nostarch/chapter12.md

 To an admiring bog!
 ```

-Listing 12-3: The poem "I'm nobody!
-Who are you?" by Emily Dickinson that will
+Listing 12-3: The poem “I’m nobody!
+Who are you?” by Emily Dickinson that will
 make a good test case

 With that in place, edit *src/main.rs* and add code to open the file as shown